-Fair dealing allows for the use of copyrighted works such as images in multimedia assignments and for you to share the assignment in class presentations or through Blackboard.
+Fair dealing allows for the use of copyrighted works such as images in multimedia assignments and for you to share the assignment in class presentations or through D2L.

-Educational user rights apply to classroom settings only (including Blackboard).
-They no longer apply when you 'publicly' distribute assignments (post online, make accessible, etc.).
+Educational user rights apply to classroom settings only (including D2L).
+They no longer apply when you 'publicly' distribute assignments (post online, make publicly accessible, etc.).